ossf/allstar/opt-out.md

     optConfig:
       optOutStrategy: true

-To opt-out, submit a PR to that `.allstar` repo, and add the name of your repository to the opt-out list. ex:
+To opt-out, submit a PR to that `.allstar` repo, and add the name of your repository to the opt-out list. i.e.:

     optConfig:
       optOutStrategy: true